PAT: Accelerating LLM Decoding via Prefix-Aware Attention with Resource Efficient Multi-Tile Kernel: Background

 Driven by the inference scaling law~\cite{wu2025inference}, LLMs are trending toward \textit{longer contexts} and \textit{longer outputs}.
 For instance, Llama-4 supports up to 10 million input tokens~\cite{meta2025llama4}, and Chain-of-Thought prompting~\cite{wei2022chain} has significantly increased output lengths for complex reasoning.

-Although KV Caching avoids repeated computation, it has shifted the bottleneck from compute to memory access: each decode step must fetch a growing amount of cached $K$/$V$ data from global memory to on-chip memory~\cite{zadouri2025hardware, behnam2025rocketkv}.
+Although KV Caching avoids repeated computation, it has shifted the bottleneck from compute to memory access: each decode step must fetch a growing amount of KV cache from global memory to on-chip memory~\cite{zadouri2025hardware, behnam2025rocketkv}.
 As input and output lengths grow, this access cost dominates inference latency.
-For models like Llama-3-8B and Qwen3-8B, decode attention can contribute up to 68\% of the total latency, as shown in \figref{fig:background_latency_breakdown}.
+As in \figref{fig:background_latency_breakdown}, decode attention can contribute up to 53\% of the total latency for Llama-3-8B and Qwen3-8B.